An Online Learning Community and Course

 IV.
 Publishing opportunities

 – Each scholar will be invited to submit at least one article on a topic of interest related to the program’s theme to The New Physician, Global Pulse (AMSA’s Global Health Journal), Medical Student International (IFMSA’s Journal), Lancet Student, or another credible publication.

 V. Attendance at National Convention

 – Attendance at National Convention and participating in GHSP programming is highly recommended for recognition of completion of the program.
 Scholars will be recognized for their accomplishments at the Global Health Mixer and a discussion of roles in AMSA global leadership for the following year will take place.

-Every scholar will be assigned a mentor, who will help guide you through the program’s requirements and expectations.
+Although it is not required, scholars have an option to be assigned a mentor who will help guide you through the program’s requirements and expectations.
 These mentors bring with them experience in the elements of research, advocacy, clinical care, activism, and practice relevant to global health.
 The Global Health Scholar is also expected to utilize the many resources and people available within AMSA.
-Any questions regarding specific requirements, timeline, or general access to resources should initially be directed to firstname.lastname@example.org.

 Health professional students with a focused interest in global health issues and in applying a scholarly approach to global health disparities are encouraged to apply.
 This program is designed to guide future leaders in global health and human rights, and thus aims to identify motivated, creative, thoughtful students.
 The Global Health Scholar must be a member of AMSA at the start of the program.

 * Non-member fee includes AMSA membership, if applicable